ds-mathias/thesis/README.md

 # Master's Thesis
 This project was sponsored industrially by ABSL-EnergySys.
-The aim of the project was to perform shape optimisation of ABSL's Li-Ion satellite battery structure using data science and engineering methods.
+The aim of the project was to perform shape optimisation of ABSL's Li-Ion satellite battery structure through combining data science and engineering methods.
 This project report (attached) has the following report structure:
 - Chapter 1: Introduction and motivation
 - Chapter 2: Literature review of metamodelling and optimisation techniques
 - Chapter 3: Engineering analysis software used